hassio-addons/addon-wireguard/README.md

 for modifying things like routing.
 If not provided, the add-on will by default route all traffic coming in from the VPN through your home network.

-If you like to disable that, setting this option to `true` (yes, true), will disable that behavior.
+If you like to disable that, setting this option to `"off"`, will disable that behavior.

 By default it executes the following: